Significance Testing

 Note: OfficeReports shows significance colors in the first mentioned column.
 For example,

-BAtests columns A and B and changes the background of the value in column B.
+BAtests columns A and B and changes the background of the value in column B, in case there is a significant difference.

 Note: The significance colors are defined in Table Layout.